danimart1991/docker-compose-files/filebrowser/README.md

 - Setup secrets (`<secret>`) in any.
 - Modify the compose with your own configuration.
 - Deploy with `docker-compose up -d`.

+## Tips

+- By default, File Browser already have a configuration file with some defaults so you can just mount the root and the database.
+Although you can overwrite by mounting a directory to with a new config file.
+If you don't already have a database, make sure to create a new empty file under the path you specified.
+Otherwise, Docker will create an empty folder instead of an empty file, resulting in an error when mounting the database into the container.